 New Saltwater Aquarium For Beginners - Setup Guide and Tips

 Don’t be tempted by those beautiful nano aquariums just yet.
-They are cheaper to set up but require a lot more attention due to their small size and will cost you more in the long run.
+They are cheaper to set up but require a lot more attention due to their small water volume.

 A nano saltwater aquarium can turn catastrophic quickly if you overfeed or something dies before you can discover and remove it.

-The reason is that since the amount of water is so small, excess fish waste, uneaten food, and dead matter release toxic ammonia and nitrites into the small amount of water and quickly make your saltwater tank deadly.
+The reason is that since the amount of water is so small, excess fish waste, uneaten food, and dead matter release toxic ammonia and nitrites into the small amount of water which doesn’t dilute it as easily.
+This can quickly make your saltwater tank deadly.

 Larger saltwater aquariums have more water to dilute the fish waste, uneaten food, and dead matter.
 Choose as big a tank as you can for your first aquarium.
 For instance, I have a 125-gallon aquarium and I firmly believe that it would be a good first tank for most beginners to choose.
 It may seem counterintuitive but it is much easier to maintain if your budget can handle the added expense.